Uh-oh, think you clicked a suspicious link?! Here’s what to do

 Budgeting and forecasting are critical financial controls that every business leader must implement to ensure the company’s long-term success.
 Without them, companies can easily overspend or fail to allocate resources effectively.

-Here are some key points to keep in mind when implementing budgeting and forecasting practices:
+Here are some best practices to keep in mind when implementing budgeting and forecasting:

 Remember, the purpose of budgeting and forecasting is not just for compliance purposes but also to help leaders make informed decisions on how to allocate resources.

-A robust reconciliation process helps prevent errors, omissions and fraud while enabling prompt detection of any discrepancies that might come up.
+A robust reconciliation process helps accounts payable teams prevent errors, omissions and fraud while enabling prompt detection of any discrepancies that might come up.
 It involves comparing data from different sources such as bank statements, ledgers, invoices or receipts to identify any inconsistencies.

 By reconciling accounts regularly and promptly investigating any variances identified during the process, businesses can improve other internal controls and safeguard against financial risks.